Online Counselling vs In-Person: Which Is Right for You?

 What if I am in crisis?

 Online counselling is not the right tool for an emergency.
-If you are at immediate risk, contact local emergency services or a crisis line.
+If you are at immediate risk, contact your GP, call Lifeline on 13 11 14, or call 000.
 Christina can help you find the right ongoing support afterwards.